Shin Ye-eun: Endorsements

 In May 2019, Shin was selected to endorse Anna Sui's Fantasia perfume collection in a Vogue feature.
 In 2020, she was selected to endorse Innisfree's Wang Cherry Blossom Tone-Up Cream.
-In May 2021, H&M selected Shin to be their representative model for its fashion campaign.
+In May 2021, H&M selected Shin to be their representative model for their fashion campaign.
 In March 2023, Shin was selected as brand ambassador for Charmzone Cosmetics.
-Three months later, she was selected to endorse Dongwon F&B's dairy brand Denmark, and Ildong Foodis's Beaubit.
+Three months later, she was selected to endorse Dongwon F&B's dairy brand Denmark and Ildong Foodis's Beaubit.

 In January 2024, Shin was selected to endorse Le Coq Sportif's tennis collection.
-A month later, she was selected to endorse South Korean brand J.Estina's spring collection handbag.
-Around May 2025, MICHAA chose Shin to endorse their brand for their third summer campaign "The Letter to Summer", sponsoring her as the company's muse.
+A month later, she was selected to endorse the South Korean brand J.Estina's spring collection handbag.
+Around May 2025, MICHAA chose Shin to sponsor her as their muse, endorsing the company’s brand for their third summer campaign.
+The following month, she became advertising model for the café chain Twosome Place.
+In May 2026, Shin was appointed regional ambassador for LG Electronics' Southeast Asian experiential marketing campaign, "Housewarming by LG."